The wrist is one of the most overworked joints in the body.

 1. Microwaveable gel packs – microwaveable and reusable gel packs, inserted in a Neoprene wrap and strapped around the wrist with Velcro straps.
 They are less expensive than electric wrist pads, and you can move around with them, but the heat doesn’t last for more than 15 minutes, and they are heavier and bulkier.

-2. Electric wrist warmers – deliver infrared heat via heated carbon fiber, and allow for temperature and treatment time control, but most ones require you to stay near a plug, and they are more expensive than gel packs.
+2. Electric wrist warmers – deliver infrared heat via heated carbon fiber, and allow for temperature and treatment time control, but most of them require you to stay near a plug, and they are more expensive than gel packs.

 We will show you the best option in the market for each type, and the pros and cons to help you decide.

-Through our research and after analyzing hundreds of consumer testimonials, here are top picks:
+Through our research and after analyzing hundreds of consumer testimonials, here are the top picks:

 1. CHEROO Hand and Wrist Heated Wrap – Best Electric